-- (1) The association must, at least once in each calendar year and within the period of six (6) months after the expiration of each financial year of the association, convene an annual general meeting of its members. - (2) Sub-clause (1) has effect subject to any extension or permission granted by the Commissioner under section 37 (2) (b) of the Act. - (3) Subject to the Act and sub-clauses (1) and (2), the annual general meeting is to be held at the place and time determined by the executive committee. - (4) An annual general meeting must be specified as that type of meeting in the notice convening it.
+- (1) The association must, at least once in each calendar year and within the period of six (6) months after the expiration of each financial year of the association, convene an annual general meeting of its members. - (2) Sub-clause (1) has effect subject to any extension or permission granted by the Commissioner under section 37 (2) (b) of the Act. - Subject to the Act and sub-clauses (1) and (2), the annual general meeting is to be held at the place and time determined by the executive committee.